Imodium Instants

 Loperamide hydrochloride 2 mg per tablet.

-Excipients with known effect: Each tablet contains 0.750 mg of Aspartame (E951) which is equivalent to 0.055 mg/mg and it contains less than 0.00066mg of benzyl alcohol.
-The Mint flavouring contains traces of Sulphites.
+Excipients with known effect: Each tablet contains 0.750 mg of Aspartame (E951) which is equivalent to 0.055 mg/mg and Mint flavour, which contains less than 0.00066mg of benzyl alcohol, less than 0.24 mg of maltodextrin (which contains glucose) and traces of sulphites.

 For a full list of excipients see section 6.1.